 All of this provides you with an endless source of new content (have you noticed how all news media agencies now incorporate a segment on what’s trending on social media?)

-This is the end of Part One
+This is the end of Section One